Updated: Jul 1

 It almost ended my life

 I could never have imagined the course of events that took place the next day.
 I was motivated to avoid a medicalized birth, which is why I wrote a birth plan and arranged to give birth at a birthing center.
 I even knew the reason why I was trying to avoid medical intervention: to avoid being induced and having a C-section.
 But I didn't question why I was avoiding a medicated birth—I just had a vague notion that the more natural it was, the better it would be.
-Even if someone had told me to try to avoid induction and a C-section in order to avoid death, I wouldn't have believed them.
+Even if someone had said, "Try to avoid induction and a C-section in order to avoid death," I wouldn't have believed them.

 Just before the baby came out, the obstetrician reminded me that it should have been a C-section.
 I could feel her frustration and impatience.
 She wanted things her way.
 I wanted them mine.
 In the end, I got my vaginal birth.
 And she saved my life.
 It's impossible to accurately pinpoint where things went awry (was it the nap I took during labor, my age, or laboring for twenty four hours?)
 I've long since given up finding the answer.

 I almost died.
 But I didn't die.